-In a previous career, Tak served as a journalist after graduating from Northwestern University’s Medill School of Journalism.
-He conducted live, on-air reports and interviews for an award-winning television news station in Wisconsin.
-Tak frequently draws on his journalism background when conducting sensitive investigations, taking depositions of adverse witnesses, and managing time-critical projects.
-His reporting experience also helps him in effectively synthesizing complicated issues into digestible narratives that are easy to understand.
+In a previous career, Tak served as a professional journalist after graduating from Northwestern University’s Medill School of Journalism, one of the premier journalism schools in the world.
+As a news reporter, he conducted live, on-air reports and interviews for an award-winning television news station in Wisconsin.

 Tak is passionate about increasing diversity, equity, and inclusion in the legal profession and is actively involved in strategies and initiatives that promote those goals.
 He is the past chair of the Chicago Committee on Minorities in Large Law Firms.
 He also serves in a leadership role on the Associate Diversity Council in Sidley’s Chicago office.